wocevv/Documentation/CodeDocument.md

 ```vue
         components: { Bar },
 ```
-The components property defines the props that that the current component uses.
-In this case is uses the Bar component inported from from Chart.js.
+The components property defines the props that the current component uses.
+In this case it uses the Bar component inported from from Chart.js.
 It is responsible for rendering the bar chart.

 <br/>**Props:**
 ```vue